-H1: There is an observable, uniform link between the Soviet Union collapse and land-use change in Latvia at country-scale.
-There is no homogeneous link between land-use change and the addition of Latvia to the EU at country-scale.
+H1: There is an observable, uniform link between the Soviet Union collapse and land-use change in Latvia at a country-scale.
+There is no homogeneous link between land-use change and the addition of Latvia to the EU at a country-scale.

-H0: There is no relationship between socio-economic events and land-use change at country-scale.
+H0: There is no relationship between socio-economic events and land-use change at a country-scale.

-Question 2: Is the strength and direction of land-use change different with extensive, intensive and abandoned land types?
+Question 2: Is the strength and direction of land-use change different among extensive, intensive and abandoned land-use types?

 H1: The strength and direction of land-use change is different for extensive, intensive and abandoned land types at pixel-scale.